Boeing KC-135 Stratotanker: Engine retrofits

 The second modification program retrofitted 500 aircraft with new CFM International CFM56 (military designation: F108) high-bypass turbofan engines produced by General Electric and Safran.
-The CFM56 engine produces approximately 22500 lbf of thrust, nearly a 100% increase compared to the original J57 engine.
+The CFM56 engine produces 22000 lbf of thrust, nearly double compared to the original J57 engine.
 The modified tanker, designated KC-135R (modified KC-135A or E) or KC-135T (modified KC-135Q), can offload up to 50% more fuel (on a long-duration sortie), is 25% more fuel-efficient, and costs 25% less to operate than with the previous engines.
 It is also significantly quieter than the KC-135A, with noise levels at takeoff reduced from 126 to 99 decibels.
-This 27 decibel noise reduction results in a sound pressure level of about 5% of the original level.
+This 27-decibel noise reduction results in a sound pressure level of about 5% of the original level.
 The KC-135R's operational range is 60% greater than the KC-135E for comparable fuel offloads, providing a wider range of basing options.